La Loche: Utilities

+Propane and Heating Oil are the main sources of heat in the winter.

+Methy Construction and Maintenance Corporation owned by the northern village offers commercial and residential property development and construction and contracting for heavy equipment.

 Health care

-The La Loche Hospital serves a regional population of over 4,000 people and is part of the Saskatchewan Health Authority.
+The La Loche Health Centre serves a regional population of over 4,000 people and is part of the Saskatchewan Health Authority.
 The La Loche Medical Clinic operates from within the main hospital building.
 Ambulance services are available as is a 911 call service for emergencies, and there are two pharmacies within the community.

 The Armand Bekkattla Treatment Centre is located at the Clearwater River Dene Nation.